RyanJarv/ryanjarv.github.io/_posts/2025-01-07-unauthenticated-role-scanning.md

 new methods of enumeration in case I ended up hitting account limits on a specific API call.
 However, the key thing here was running a few goroutines for each plugin, in each region.

-With this I was able to hit about 2000 reqs/second per second, considering [quiet-riot](https://github.com/righteousgambit/quiet-riot) was getting 1200 reqs/second across twenty accounts this seemed pretty good.
+With this I was able to hit about 2000 tests/second per second, considering [quiet-riot](https://github.com/righteousgambit/quiet-riot) was getting 1200 tests/second across twenty accounts this seemed pretty good.

 Next, I registered a new AWS account and started adding the `-org` setup mode.
 This enabled AWS Organizations in the account, created as many sub-accounts as allowed, and ran the account level setup on each.
-By default, you can only create 9 sub-accounts, so along with the root account the organization mode used 10 accounts in a similar setup as before, and not surprisingly got approximately 10 times the throughput for a total of 20k reqs/second.
+By default, you can only create 9 sub-accounts, so along with the root account the organization mode used 10 accounts in a similar setup as before, which resulted in about 10 times the throughput for a total of 20k principal tests/second.

 These tests weren't perfect, the stats code was originally broken, and out of a bit of caution, I ended up disabling three of the five plugins and reducing the concurrency during the org testing to 1/5th the optimal account settings.
-It's a bit surprising it worked out to just about 10 times after adjusting for the broken stats code.
-In any case, it seems scanning at 20k roles/second for short durations (up to 20 seconds) is possible.
+It's actually a bit surprising it worked out to just about 10 times after adjusting for the broken stats code, considering I reduced the concurrency quite a bit in the org test.
+In any case, it seems scanning at 20k tests/second for short durations (up to 20 seconds) is possible.
 And secondly, GoLang is awesomely fast.

 One question I still have though is how API limiting works on these API actions, if they use a token bucket rate limiter these short-duration tests may not mean that much since the bucket is usually refilled slowly over some duration